mattecenz/distributed-snapshot/MESSAGES.md

 While operating in normal mode two peers need to exchange only two messages:

 * **heartbeat** (asynchronously every X amount of time) with ack
 * **messages to update the state of the application** (can be direct between the peers or it can be forwarded to another one).
-The ack is decided by the application if it is needed or not(can also use nacks, but need to change assumptions).
+The ack is decided by the application if it is needed or not(can also use nacks, but need to change assumptions and a bit more tricky).

 ## JOIN